llamasoft/bitbattlebot/README.md

 influence on the betting strategy.
 - The bot does not contain any error-handling e.g. for rejected bets.
 You have to take care not to exceed or underrun bet limits.
 - Don't forget to unlock your wallet before starting the bot.

+### Usage
+    > python basebot.py 82ac02f7dd4a420395367281ce074601 http://rpcuser:rpcpass@localhost:8332 15fJphb2USKDCZJexnKHpK4sUtQaTVNaif 0.001 0.1 12

+This command will start a martingale session for player [Herbert](http://bitbattle.me/player/herbert/) with bet address 15fJphb2USKDCZJexnKHpK4sUtQaTVNaif (This is Herbert's 50% address).
+Each martingale round will start with 0.001 BTC wager and double it up to 0.1.
+The bot will play 12 rounds.